FREE SHIPPING OVER £29

 Here’s a quick guide:

-• Urgent: Continuous bleeding, vomiting, black stool, loss of appetite, lethargy or blood mixed throughout stool.
-Go to the vet immediately!
+• Urgent: Continuous bleeding, vomiting, bloody vomiting, black stool, loss of appetite, lethargy or blood mixed throughout stool.
+This can be severe bloody diarrhea and may be life-threatening.
+Seek veterinary attention from an emergency vet immediately!

 Trust your instincts.
 If your dog looks unwell, don’t wait.
 Your vet would rather see a false alarm than a late emergency.